-Problem: WorldCitizen aimed to encourage Nigerians to donate their unused clothes rather than disposing of them in landfills.
+- Problem: WorldCitizen aimed to encourage Nigerians to donate their unused clothes rather than disposing of them in landfills.
 They needed to understand how Nigerians handled their unused clothes.
 They estimated that two-thirds of the total amount of purchased textiles in the last two decades (100 million tonnes) ended up in landfills.

-Role: UX Researcher
+- Role: UX Researcher.

-Insight: I found that participants saw donating clothes as a duty but hardly donated to charities because they were inaccessible.
+- Discovery: I found that participants saw donating clothes as a duty but hardly donated to charities because they were inaccessible.
 Some participants feared donating to unknown people for religious and superstitious reasons.

-Impact: I recommended enabling donors to locate beneficiaries via geolocation, informing them about the status of their donations and rewarding them with points for donating their clothes.
+- Outcomes: I recommended enabling donors to locate beneficiaries via geolocation, informing them about the status of their donations and rewarding them with points for donating their clothes.
 My recommendations were implemented in the final solution and ramped up my grade to 97%.

 Skip to 💨

-Revving the Engine
+Revving the engine

 To encourage and help Nigerians within Nigeria to donate clothes to those who need them and to make donating clothes trendy.

 - Identify how people handled their old clothes.

-Interview: What is it about Donations?
+What is it about donations?

-💡 I interviewed five participants.
+Conducting interviews during the discovery phase seemed like the best bet because it helped me generate insights about people’s donation behaviours or a lack of it.
 The interviews centred on their feelings about clothes and giving them out.
 Each session lasted between 30-40 mins.

 As a result, my research recommended 10 features:

 The test asked participants to make a donation with the Figma prototype and record their experiences, challenges and thoughts in a survey.

-World Citizen Donation App
+World Citizen donation app